Rate instalments are due:

 Rates become overdue if they are not paid by the due date on the rates notice.
 After that date, additional charges apply.

-Ratepayers who have difficulty meeting payment arrangements are invited to contact Council to discuss alternative payment arrangements.
+Ratepayers who have difficulty meeting payments are invited to contact Council to discuss alternative payment arrangements.
 Such enquiries are treated confidentially.

 This can be done via Council's portal to view, manage and pay their rates online or by submitting this form - Request to have a late payment fee waived